syncfusion-content/wpf-docs/wpf/WizardControl/Layout-Related-Features.md

 Set an image for the banner of the Wizard control using the BannerImage property.

-> Note: You can set the banner image either on the interior or exterior wizard page based on the wizard page type.
+N> You can set the banner image either on the interior or exterior wizard page based on the wizard page type.